healthenabled/gdhi-app-version2/README.md

   yarn lint
   ```

+## Project overview
+- This is the `Vue2` UI repo for [GDHM](index.digitalhealthindex.org/).
+- The project provides a platform to upload digital health metrices of various Countries globally and a way to visualize them.
+- We have **yearwise** segregation of data to allow comparisons across years.
+- We also have **Regions** which are composed of Countries
+- We rely on backend as our source of truth and use the UI for only minor data changes before rendering it on the UI

 ## Troubleshooting:

-- While trying to run the app on your local, here are some of the problems you might be facing:
+While trying to run the app on your local, here are some of the problems you might be facing:

+1. Check that the `node` version is used via `nvm` or to use the same version as `.nvmrc1 file.
-1.  ### nvm - not found
+2.  ### nvm - not found

 - In your terminal, run the nvm installer.
   For `v0.391` the command looks like below.
 Please check `nvm` documentation for the latest version: